aerobatic/website/content/blog/2017-04-04-form-submit-zapier-google-sheet.md

 ![Form to webhook to Google sheet](https://www.aerobatic.com/media/blog/form-submit-webhook-google-sheet.png)

+If you're unfamiliar with Aerobatic static plugins, check out [this introduction](https://www.aerobatic.com/docs/configuration/#plugins).
 The code examples for this post are based on the [form-submit-demo](https://form-submit-demo.aerobatic.io) [[source code](https://github.com/aerobatic/form-submit-demo)].

 ## First create the form

 There's nothing fancy here, just code up a standard HTML form the way you normally would.
-Just be sure to set the `method` to "POST" and the `target` attribute to the path that the plugin is mounted at, in our case "/contact-us".
+Just be sure to set the `method` to "POST" and the `target` attribute to the path that the plugin is mounted at, in our case `/contact-us`.
 You can perform your own client-side form validation with JavaScript or use [HTML5 form validation](http://www.the-art-of-web.com/html/html5-form-validation/).
-You can submit the form in the classic way, or you can intercept the `submit` event with JavaScript and post it using AJAX.
+By default the full page is refreshed upon submission, but you can also intercept the `submit` event with JavaScript and post with AJAX.
 The [demo site](https://github.com/aerobatic/form-submit-demo) shows both techniques.

 ~~~html
 <form target="/contact-us" method="post">